mantidproject/mantid/docs/source/algorithms/GSASIIFitPeaks-v1.rst

    This algorithm requires GSAS-II, with custom modifications to enable it to be used from Mantid.
 Please contact the Mantid developers for details.
-The GSAS-II installation instructions are available from the `GSAS-II websize
+The GSAS-II installation instructions are available from the `GSAS-II website
    <https://subversion.xray.aps.anl.gov/trac/pyGSAS>`_.

 Uses `GSAS-II <https://subversion.xray.aps.anl.gov/trac/pyGSAS>`_